Current situation – as of March 2020

-There is no straightforward answer to this.
-Dartington is full of people who are interested and engaged, but many are already fully committed to their own “causes”.
 A Parish Councillor needs to be broad based and respond to parishioners’ needs.
 The Council is not a single issue campaigning organisation, but it can be effective.
 Being a Councillor does require a commitment, but a term of office is only 4 years and you can make a difference.
 Over the last year Dartington Parish Councillors have successfully persuaded DCC to reinstate the virtual pavement along Cott Road, have upgraded the Gidley’s Meadow play area with new seats and equipment, have awarded grants to local organisations in the parish (including the Village Hall, St Mary’s Churchyard, the DRA and Meadowbrook), set up a working group to look at planting trees, held regular meetings with Dartington Hall Trust and carried out maintenance on bus shelters and footpaths.
 The Council also has its own website, produces its quarterly Parish Magazine, Our Dartington, which is delivered by volunteers to every house in the parish, responds to planning applications and is producing a Neighbourhood Plan.
-It’s a lot of work for four councillors and a part time Clerk!
-At the last election (May 2019) some long serving Councillors did not stand for re-election and felt others would step forward, but in the end there were not enough nominations for the available seats.

 If you have ever thought about being a local councillor, now would be a good time to put those thoughts into action!
 There is training available and a wealth of information to help you.
-Contact the Clerk if you are interested or would like more information.
+Have a look at the information about being a Councillor page on this website and contact the Clerk if you are interested or would like more information.
 Email email@example.com

 This is a useful publication which gives an overview: The-Good-Councillors-guide-2018